Sunday Sitdown - The Messenger News

 Messenger Reporter

 The Messenger continues its Sunday Sitdown reports where we speak with our local pastors, educators, local businesspeople, students and interesting people of all walks of life in Houston County.
-To see the full video interview, see our social media pages or click on the link below.
+To see the full video interview, click on the link below to view the video on our Facebook page.
 The Messenger would like to thank Cutshaw Chevrolet in Grapeland for sponsoring this week’s edition.

 Greg Ritchie can be reached at [email protected]